bazelbuild/rules_rust/COMPATIBILITY.md

-current Bazel rolling release to be be available to the current Bazel LTS release (because Bazel compatibility policy doesn't allow us to make that promise, and some new features of `rules_rust` require new Bazel features that are only available in Bazel rolling releases). `rules_rust` do promise that new features available to the current Bazel rolling release will be available to the next Bazel LTS release at latest.
+current Bazel rolling release to be be available to the current Bazel LTS release (because Bazel compatibility policy doesn't allow us to make that promise, and some new features of `rules_rust` require new Bazel features that are only available in Bazel rolling releases). `rules_rust` will aim that new features available to the current Bazel rolling release will be available to the next Bazel LTS release at latest.